 If you want extra assistance with switching plans, contact your student loan servicer for help.
 Don’t rely on a third party, especially if it’s trying to charge you an unnecessary fee.

 Along similar lines, you might see fake ads promising to forgive your student loans… for a certain price.

 Again, repayment has been suspended for all federal student loans — but even if you’re seeking forgiveness anyway, no legitimate student loan forgiveness program should charge you money.
 Likewise, no such program will cancel your student debt overnight, whether you hold federal loans, private loans or both.

 Familiarize yourself with real student loan forgiveness programs, such as Public Service Student Loan Forgiveness or Teacher Loan Forgiveness.
 By educating yourself on their requirements, you can avoid falling for a student loan forgiveness scam.

-As mentioned, the government has put federal student loan repayment on pause through the end of September, but unfortunately, private student loans do not qualify for this federal protection.
+As mentioned, the government has put federal student loan repayment on pause, and this is set to run through the end of January 2022.
+Unfortunately, however, private student loans do not qualify for this federal protection.

 That said, if anyone contacts you about putting your private student loans into forbearance, they are likely trying to scam you.
 Some private lenders might be flexible during this crisis, but you would work out any forbearance or pause to your payments with them directly, not through a third party.

 If you’re struggling to keep up with your private student loan payments, contact your loan servicer about your options.
 Don’t fall for anyone who contacts you out of the blue saying they can offer relief on your private student loans.